Kurt-von-Laven/java-script-lib/README.md

 #### insert(key, value)

 Inserts the given key, value pair in this tree.
 Creates a new node with the given key and value and inserts it in the appropriate position.
+Returns the created node.
 Throws an exception if the given key is already present in this tree.

 #### remove(key)